Controlling your network, NTFS security part 3

 Copyright © 2007 Tech Paul.
 All rights reserved.

-July 19, 2007 - Posted by techpaul | PC, Simple File Sharing, Windows, XP, advice, computers, converting to NTFS, file system, how to, network shares, networking, permissions, security, tech | | 11 Comments
+July 19, 2007 - Posted by techpaul | advice, computers, converting to NTFS, file system, how to, network shares, networking, PC, permissions, security, Simple File Sharing, tech, Windows, XP

-11 Comments »
+12 Comments »

-About Tech Paul
+• About Tech Paul

-I regularly post how-to’s and tricks & tips and general computing advice.
-Sometimes I will answer (your) specific questions in an article if I believe that it is generally helpful to “everyone”.
-All the writing you see is my own, typos and all.
+I regularly posted how-to’s and tricks & tips and general computing advice here starting in 2007.
+(Use the Search tool to find answers.
+But be aware, many are rather dated.)
+Sometimes I answered (your) specific questions in an article if I believed the answer was generally helpful to “everyone”.
+All the writing you see was my own, typos and all.
+There always is/was an implied “IMHO” in what you see here.

 Note: You are responsible for using this blog and its content.
 I am in no way liable for any losses caused by user error, viruses and/or other malware, hardware or software failure, or any other conceivable reason.